Urinary tract obstruction (urethral obstruction)

 Outlook on current research

-The integration of digital technologies in the management of patients with urinary tract problems represents an innovative area of research.
+The integration of digital technologies into the management of patients with urinary tract problems represents an innovative area of research.
 Smart drinking fountains with flow measurement, electronic litter boxes for monitoring urination behavior, and smartphone apps for documenting symptoms could enable early intervention in the future and improve communication between pet owners and veterinarians.

 Frequently asked questions (FAQs)